Togo and Benin - Voodoo Ceremony with Masks and Dance

 From Kpalimé to Sokodé (320 km, 5 hours) – Togo

-We’ll head north, stopping along the way in Atakpamé – a quintessential African town built on hills, where we can find all the products from the nearby forests.
-The town, founded in the 19th century, is situated on the main railway line connecting Lomé with the town of Blitta and was originally settled by the Ewe and Yoruba peoples.
-Blitta is at the heart of an important cotton-growing region, where local men skillfully weave the brightly coloured kente cloth on small looms.
+We will head north and along the way, we'll stop in Atakpamé – a typical African town built on hills, where we can find all the products from the nearby forests.
+Founded in the 19th century, the town is situated on the main railway line connecting Lomé with Blitta, and was initially settled by the Ewe and Yoruba peoples.
+Blitta is at the heart of an important cotton-growing region, where local men skillfully weave the brightly coloured Kente cloth on small looms.

-We continue north, visiting various villages and perhaps some markets along the way.
-The local people here have come from the north of the country and have maintained their traditions that connect them to the land of their ancestors.
+Continuing north, we'll visit various villages and maybe some markets along the way.
+The local residents have migrated here from the northern part of the country and have kept their traditions, which connect them to the land of their ancestors.

-In the late afternoon, we'll arrive in Sokodé.
-In the evening, we're in for a spectacle of fire dancing.
-In the centre of the village, a large fire illuminates the faces of the performers, as they dance to the hypnotic rhythm of the drums.
-They jump into the glowing embers, pick up hot coals, trace them across their bodies, and even put them in their mouths... all without injury or showing signs of pain.
-Such a performance is hard to explain.
-Is it a question of courage?
-Self-suggestion?
+In the late afternoon, we will arrive in Sokodé.
+And the evening promises fire dancing.
+In the centre of the village, a large fire lights up the faces of the participants as they dance to the hypnotic rhythm of the drums, eventually jumping into the hot embers, raising hot coals, rolling them over their bodies, and even putting them in their mouths... all without injury or signs of pain.
+It's challenging to explain such a performance.
+Is it a matter of courage?
+Suggestion?
 Magic?
-Or perhaps the amulets truly protect them from the fire?
+Or perhaps the amulets genuinely protect them from the fire?

-Overnight at Lamirelle (all rooms with en-suite facilities and air conditioning, double rooms not available).
+Overnight at Lamirelle (all rooms with private facilities and air conditioning, no twin rooms available).

 Day 6